 Note that you need to have the SERP history tracking enabled to start recording the results.
 To enable this feature, go to Preferences > Rank Checking Mode and tick Record SERP history.

-To check if your website gets featured in any SERP features for any keyword, go to Target Keywords > Rank Tracking and pay attention to the Google SERP Features column.
+To check if your website gets featured in any SERP features for any keyword and what is the Google SERP position of these features, go to Target Keywords > Rank Tracking and pay attention to the Google SERP Features column.
 If any icon is highlighted in green, this means that your website ranks in the respective SERP feature.

 The Google Rank column will also show the position you rank in for a certain SERP feature.